 Saint Joseph Catholic Elementary School is an educational community dedicated to preparing its students spiritually, academically, socially, technologically, physically, and emotionally for the future.
 The school works tirelessly to create a peaceable school environment rich in diverse academic opportunities for a multicultural population.

 Founded in 1954, Collège Clarétain is a private secondary school and a diverse, dynamic, innovative living environment that meets the needs of today’s young people and their families.
 Whether students are enrolled in day school or living on the school’s campus, Collège Clarétain’s daily lessons, organized sports, and dedicated study schedule are decisively geared towards their success and well-being.

-After-School Programs: Music, Sports, and Camp
+Youth Programs: Music, Sports, Clubs and Camp

 The Corpus Christi Youth Basketball League (CCYBL) teaches its young players about teamwork, setting personal goals, and working towards them.
 During their 10-game season, the league’s coaches help their players learn the value of physical exercise, hard work, sportsmanship, dedication, practice, and respect for themselves and others.